 The Trauma-Informed Practices and Expressive Arts Therapy Institute provides courses that can be applied toward obtaining the REAT, based on the current REAT application standards.
 Our core faculty all hold a REAT and/or qualified credentials in the expressive arts therapies and clinical licenses.
 We are also currently working on creating a REAT-supervised internship course for the required internship hours; these hours will be offered through distance supervision via Skype or similar communication platforms.

-2) PLUS completion of training in one or several professional Expressive Arts Therapy Institutes (See definition of “Professional Expressive Arts Therapy Institutes” in Document A of the REAT application found at http://www.ieata.org/reat-standards-and-requirements.html.
+(See https://www.ieata.org/reat-standard-requirements.
 Our core faculty and supervisors hold REATs and/or qualified credentials for purposes of instruction and supervision).

 3) Demonstration of arts practice and involvement.